 We've defined it as, "Our system for developing high-net-worth and high-self-worth for each of our client families, for generations."
 We aspire to transform our clients into patriarchs and matriarchs of their families and communities.
 We do this through the Investment Strategy, and philanthropic strategy we design with you.
 We begin by equipping our clients with three (3) tools that make their wealth, well, useful:

-- Your Personal ROADMAP (PR) which identifies 40 to 60 recommendations to improve your financial plan (the "what")
+- Your Personal ROADMAP (PR) which identifies 40 to 60 recommendations to enhance your financial plan (the "what")

 - Your Implementation Guide (IG) which priorities (by month) when you ought to implement those recommendations (the "why")

 - Your Family Constitution (FC) which clarifies how those recommendations connect to your values (the "why")

 We call this process Family Governance.
 It goes beyond traditional financial planning by adding a "values" component.
 We incorporate what you want to do with your family and in your community so you can "Feel good about your money."

 "What is the process like for getting started?"

-Since the onset of COVID-19, parts of our process have changed but your first step is still to contact the firm to schedule a free phone call.
-Most likely you will speak with Jason Howell to discuss what currently concerns you about your finances.
-You will then receive an email that reviews the conversation and possibly an offer to work together.
+Since the onset of COVID-19, parts of our process have changed but your first step is still to contact the firm to schedule a free introductory phone call:

 - You will likely speak with Jason Howell to discuss what currently concerns you about your life and finances